Top 8 Greatest Defenders of All Time

 He also enjoyed success at the club level, winning the FA Cup with West Ham United in 1964 and the UEFA Cup Winners' Cup in 1965.

-England has even erupted a statue outside the Wembley stadium in London to honour his name.
+England has even erected a statue outside the Wembley Stadium in London to honour his name.

 3. Sergio Ramos

-The Spanish World Cup winner has had an excellent career when it comes to football from the very beginning Ramos was destined to greatness as his lean muscle type made him that pacey Right-Back defender at his time at Sevilla, A transfer to Real Madrid is what changed the fortune for Sergio Ramos.
+The Spanish World Cup winner has had an excellent career when it comes to football.
+From the very beginning, Ramos was destined for greatness as his lean muscle type made him that pacey Right-Back defender at his time at Sevilla.
+A transfer to Real Madrid is what changed the fortune for Sergio Ramos.

-Known for this abrupt defending style he quickly adapted his playing style to a Center-Back.
-Whistl at a Center-Back he won a variety of major trophies from the FIFA World Cup to the UEFA Champions Leauge a true leader of his team, He was very crucial for the Real Madrid team from 2016 to 2018 three peating the UEFA Champions League,
+Known for his abrupt defending style, he quickly adapted his playing style to a centre-back.
+Whistl at a Centre-Back, he won a variety of major trophies from the FIFA World Cup to the UEFA Champions League, a true leader of his team.
+He was very crucial for the Real Madrid team from 2016 to 2018 three three-peating the UEFA Champions League.

 He is not only good at defending but also a goal-scorer as he has scored many bullet-headed goals in his career.

-One was at the Champions League Final against Atletico Madrid in 2014 where Real Madrid was able to win the tournament in the extra-time all thanks to Ramos's brilliant headed equalizer.
+One was at the Champions League Final against Atletico Madrid in 2014, where Real Madrid was able to win the tournament in the time all thanks to Ramos's brilliant headed equaliser.

 Ramos's career longevity and consistent high-level performance further cement his status as one of the greatest defenders of all time.
 Over more than a decade at the top level of the game.